i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

   // Verify PoP.
 If verification passes the pop is added to npConsumer.block.pop, and the secret to npConsumer.block.secret; otherwise it throws an error. await npConsumer.verifyPoP(pop)

   // Just in case the PoP is not received, the secret can be downloaded from the ledger.
-The function downloads the secret and stores it to npConsumer.block.secret await npConsumer.getSecretFromLedger()
+The next function downloads the secret and stores it to npConsumer.block.secret await npConsumer.getSecretFromLedger()

   // Decrypt cipherblock and verify that the hash(decrypted block) is equal to the committed one (in the original PoO).
-It is assumed must have been obtained first, either inside the PoP or from the ledger.
 If verification fails, it throws an error. const decryptedBlock = await npConsumer.decrypt()
 )
 nrp()